gorango/flowcraft/docs/guide/orchestrators.md

 # Orchestrators

 Orchestrators define how a workflow is executed.
-By default, Flowcraft uses the [`RunToCompletionOrchestrator`](/api/orchestrators#runtocompletionorchestrator-class), but you can implement custom orchestrators for different execution strategies.
+By default, Flowcraft uses the [`DefaultOrchestrator`](/api/orchestrators#defaultorchestrator-class), which can handle both standard and awaitable workflows.
+You can implement custom orchestrators for different execution strategies.

 ## Orchestrator Examples

-### 1. `RunToCompletionOrchestrator` (Default)
+### 1. `DefaultOrchestrator` (Default)

-This is the standard orchestrator that runs a workflow from start to finish in a single, blocking operation.
+This is the standard orchestrator that runs a workflow from start to finish, but can gracefully pause when encountering wait nodes or awaiting subflows.
+It is designed for human-in-the-loop workflows.

 #### Implementation